Chapr504/Solarsip/README.md

 ## Ways Of Usage

 1) Twist the circular shaped grey button on the top

 2) Open the water chamber then fill with dirty water.

 3) Make the top of the bottle (where solar panel if) face the sun.

 4) Wait for a 'beep' sound

-5) And in around 15-20 minutes the water will be filtered.
+5) And in around 15-20 minutes the water will be filtered and ready to be drank.

 ## 👤 About the Creator